puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 ---
 layout: default
-title: " PE 3.8 » Razor » Provisioning Setup"
+title: " PE 3.8 » Razor » Create Objects for Provisioning"
-subtitle: "Set Up Razor Provisioning"
+subtitle: "Create Objects for Provisioning"
 canonical: "/pe/latest/razor_using.html"

 ---

-This page describes the provisioning setup process.
-You must first create some initial objects:
+After you've [set up your environment](./razor_prereqs) and [have installed the Razor server and client](./razor_install.html), it's time to create all the objects that enable Razor to find and provision machines with the software and configurations you want.

+This page describes how to create the objects you need at a high-level.
+More detail on each page is provided in separate pages.
+These are the objects you need:

-+ **Repo**: the container for the objects you install with Razor, such as operating systems.
++ **Repo**: The container for the objects you use Razor to install on machines, such as operating systems.
-+ **Broker**: the connector between a node and a configuration management system.
++ **Broker**: The connector between a node and a configuration management system, such as Puppet Enterprise.
-+ **Tasks**: the installation and configuration instructions.
++ **Tasks**: The installation and configuration instructions.
-+ **Policy**: the instructions that tell Razor which repos, brokers, and tasks to use for provisioning.
++ **Policy**: The instructions that tell Razor which repos, brokers, and tasks to use for provisioning.
++ **Hooks**: Hooks are optional.
+They provide a way to run arbitrary scripts when certain events occur during the operation of the Razor server.

-After creating these objects, you register a node on the Razor server.
-To work through these steps, you must already have a Razor server up and running, as described in [Install and Set Up Razor](./razor_install.html).
+After creating these objects, you [register a node on the Razor server](#identify-and-register-nodes).

+As mentioned, to work through these steps, you must already have a Razor server up and running.

-Include Repos
+1. Include Repos
 -------------

 A repo contains all of the actual bits used when installing a node with Razor.
 The repo is identified by a unique name, such as 'centos-6.4'.
 The instructions for an installation are contained in *tasks*, which are described below.